Eventyret/RSSA/README.md

 - Go back to search (Using Querystrings)

 ### In Progress
-- Created `js/thetvdb.js` to test TheTVDB Api post function.

 ### Features Left to Implement
 - Add to series collection (**This is currently not working due the API from TheTVDB**)
     - Add  POST API for TheTVDB to connect to their endpoint /login
-    - Store the token and pass this to their API to get tvdbID to be used in `info.js`

 ## Tech Used
 ### Some the tech used includes: